poap-xyz/poap-qr-kiosk/README.md

 ## Architecture

-App code based on `create-react-app` without any advanced optimisations.
+App code based on `create-react-app`, styling based on `styled-components`, routing using `react-router`.

 Backend runs on a Firebase project.